 Promote projects of macro-regional and/or cross-border impact whose costs and benefits are distributed among multiple Member States or where costs occur at national or local level, while benefits are realised transboundary or at EU scale;

 Support projects that monetize environmental and socio-economic costs and benefits stemming from EU policy priorities.
-This would for instance relate to the contribution to modal shift for transport, the contribution to energy efficiency and renewable energy, air or water quality improvements, long term biodiversity benefits, support to bio economy, greenhouse gas emissions reductions, cultural heritage management, tourism, energy performance of buildings etc.;
+This would for instance relate to the contribution to modal shift for transport, the contribution to energy efficiency and renewable energy, air or water quality improvements, environment protection long term biodiversity benefits, support to bio economy, greenhouse gas emissions reductions, cultural heritage management, tourism, energy performance of buildings etc.;

-Promote Trans-European network infrastructure, equipment and innovative technologies that serves as a public good for the energy and transport system, as well as for other sectors like healthcare, public administration, etc. Such projects may also be key enablers for higher levels of renewables, energy efficiency and demand response, e-health and care solution, e-public services as well as alternative fuelled and cooperative connected and automated mobility;
+Promote Trans-European network infrastructure, equipment and innovative technologies that serve for example as a public good for the energy and transport system, etc. Such projects may also be key enablers for higher levels of investment in renewables, energy efficiency and demand response, healthcare (e.g. e-health and care solution), public administration such as e-public services, as well as alternative fuelled and cooperative connected and automated mobility;

+Promote digital connectivity across the EU and projects supporting a broad range of communications and information technology-related products and services;

 Promote projects that rely on space infrastructure developed and operated by EU based legal entities;

 Promote projects whose benefits depend on other investments in the value or supply chain or network and/or entail a high first mover risk;